ranfysvalle02/mdb-datamask-rag-with-OSO/README.md

 ## Data Masking Example with Atlas Sample Dataset

-**Important Notes:**

-* Ensure proper access controls (RBAC) are implemented to restrict access to sensitive data.
+**

-This example provides a basic understanding of data masking using MongoDB's aggregation pipeline.
-You can customize it further to meet your specific data security needs.
+Data security is crucial.
+Use proper access controls to prevent unauthorized access.
+This example provides a simple introduction to data masking with MongoDB.
+Feel free to adjust it for your specific security requirements.**

 ## Protecting Privacy: Unveiling the Power of Aggregation Framework for Data Masking